 Is Chocolate Gluten-Free?
 Complete Guide to Safe Chocolate

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

 Pure cocoa is GF, but many chocolate bars are not.
-From milk chocolate to truffles โ here's the complete celiac chocolate safety guide.
+From milk chocolate to truffles β here's the complete celiac chocolate safety guide.

 Want to save this recipe?